nigelteosw/NUS/Mods/Y2S2/UTC2117 Skins/Consultation/Consultation.md

 ### Why is it socially unacceptable to send pictures of feet?
 If I were to send a picture of my hand would it be very different.
+Commodity
 Fetishism of feet
+Body heirachy
+Pointing feet at people or touch feet
+Class thing to look good (for women)

+Why disgusted with feet?
+Why others fetishize feet?

+Foot massage?
+more common to get feet touched

+Send out a questionaire.
+Comparing feet and hands.

+Showcase the diversity of which people connect to their feet

+In the interest of time, have guiding questions and format.
+Get informal responses

+Callouses and pride (for jeric) identity as a climber

+**Going barefoot**
+inside home shoes
+Suites in tembu
+Ancestors used to be barefoot as well loss touching things with feet

+Another section for fetisation

 ![[Pasted image 20230313153656.png]]
 ![[Pasted image 20230313153710.png]]